discoproject/disco/doc/howto/ddfs.rst

 collection of tags and blobs.
 These issues are discussed in more detail below.

+Blob operations
+'''''''''''''''

-In contrast, operations on blobs are reasonably simple: ``new_blob`` returns a list of URLs, based on the available disk space.
+Operations on blobs are reasonably simple.
 The client is responsible for pushing data to storage nodes, using HTTP PUT requests.
+``new_blob`` returns a list of URLs, based on the available disk space, to which the blob data can be PUT.
+A node receiving data via a PUT first creates a temporary !partial file into which the blob is received, and then renames the file into the blobname on successful completion.

 Getting a blob is just a matter of making a normal HTTP GET request.

 Tag operations
 ''''''''''''''

 Tags are the only mutable data type in DDFS.
+Each tag update creates a new version of the tag; the latest version of the tag is used to get the current contents of the tag.
 Updating data in a distributed system is a non-trivial task.
 Classical solutions include centralized lock servers, various methods based on eventual consistency and consensus protocols such as `Paxos
 <http://en.wikipedia.org/wiki/Paxos_algorithm>`_.
 Currently DDFS takes the
-first approach, which is straightforward to implement in a single-master architecture.
+first centralized approach, which is straightforward to implement in a single-master architecture.

 All operations manipulating a tag are serialized, although many distinct tags can be processed concurrently.
 Serialization is achieved by handling